All I Want for Christmas

 If, however, they are in possession of a badass beard that would make Odin spontaneously ejaculate, they’re going to need a badass beard care kit.

 When I first grew my beard, it was out of laziness, but I now realize that the care and maintenance of a beard is almost as much work as just shaving on the regular.
 Of course, shaving on the regular would mean looking like a thumb with teeth, so I’ve had to suck it up.

 A Badass Beard Care Loaded Travel Kit comes with beard oil, beard balm (or wax), a comb, a brush, and scissors in a handy travel kit, and you best believe I upgraded mine so that my comb smelled of rich sandalwood.

 If the man in your life has lumberjack aspirations and enough beardruff to make it a white Christmas, do him (and his furniture) a favor by buying him some beard oils and a good brush.
 It makes a world of difference.

 This one really doesn’t need a big, flowery description, does it?

 You have electronics.
 Your electronics need power.
 Countries have different voltages and outlets.

 I once knew a girl who would trade sexual favors in exchange for the promise of Pandora charms.
 I hope she got help.

-I won’t be performing sexual favors to get rings for my Wander Club Wanderchain, but that doesn’t mean I don’t love the idea all the same.
+I definitely didn’t purposely go out of my way to perform sexual favors to get rings for my Wander Club Wanderchain from my wife last Christmas… but that doesn’t mean I don’t love the idea all the same.